aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/export-to-a-printing-device/section-features-supported-on-print-export/_index.md

 ﻿---
-title: Section Features Supported on Print Export – Aspose.Words for .NET
+title: Section Features Supported on Print Export
+second_title: Aspose.Words for .NET
 articleTitle: Section Features Supported on Print Export
 linktitle: Section Features Supported on Print Export
 description: "Work with section features when sending a document to printer using C#."